ceph/ceph/doc/radosgw/multisite.rst

 Updating the Period
 -------------------

-After updating the master zone configuration, update the period:
+After updating the secondary zone configuration, update the period:

 .. prompt:: bash #